OpenSpace/OpenSpace-Docs/content/universe/deep-sky-surveys/abell-galaxy-clusters/index.md

 ## Superclusters

 Galaxy clusters themselves form superclusters---groupings of galaxy clusters and larger structures.
-We can turn on the labels for these in {menuselection}`Universe --> Deep Sky Surveys --> Supercluster Labels` to see where the major superclusters align with the Abell Clusters.
+We can turn on the labels for these in {menuselection}`Scene --> Universe --> Deep Sky Surveys --> Supercluster Labels` to see where the major superclusters align with the Abell Clusters.
 We will discuss superclusters more in [Supercluster Labels](../supercluster-labels/index).